michalkotlinski/www/md/faq.md

 ### What's a 51% attack, and how do you prevent it?

-If someone was to acquire 51% of the Slock tokens, they could vote themselves as the service provider, and then send 100% of the funds to their own account.
-In order to prevent this, the Slock DAO is able to split itself proportionally to the vote results, leaving the attacker with their funds and the rest of the  participants in control of their own.
+If someone was to acquire 51% of the DAO tokens, they could vote themselves as the service provider, and then send 100% of the funds to their own account.
+In order to prevent this, the DAO is able to split itself proportionally to the vote results, leaving the attacker with their funds and the rest of the participants in control of their own.
 Because of this mechanism, there is no incentive to execute such an attack, since it is not only unprofitable, but the attacker would also be stuck with worthless tokens from their own fork of the DAO.

 ### Why is there only a single service provider at any given time?